influenzanet/study-service/docs/studyActions.md

 ## 4. UPDATE_STUDY_STATUS

-Updates the status of the participant (e.g. from active to inactive). possible status values: "active", "inactive", "paused", "finished").
+Updates the status of the participant (e.g. from active to inactive).
+Possible status values: "active", "temporary", "exited".
+Other values are possible and are handled like "exited" on the server.

 Functional description:
 ```